-If you have a problem adding to the Classroom, please email us at firstname.lastname@example.org with your student’s name, class, and a number to reach you.
+If you have a problem adding to the Classroom, please email us at email@example.com with your student’s name, class, and a number to reach you.
 We will try to help you resolve the issue before your first class.
 If it is an urgent matter, please try calling us, and leave a message if we don’t pick up.
-Expect that we will likely miss your call the first week because there will be many people with technical problems.
+Expect that we will likely miss your call the first week because we may be busy preparing for classes or talking to another parent.

 How to Monitor Your Student’s Work

 DOWNLOAD THE GOOGLE CLASSROOM APP FOR YOUR PHONE: The easiest way to manage and keep track of whether your student is submitting homework is to download the app on your phone and add your student’s Google account used for Classroom on your phone.
 Then you can receive notifications of posts, be reminded about assignments that are due, view graded work, and check whether your student has submitted homework.
 Navigate to the “Classwork” tab and click on the icon at the top right (see screen capture below).
 You’ll be able to view due dates, assignments that are missing, and attachments for assignments that were submitted.

 ON THE COMPUTER: Visit classroom.google.com and have your student keep his or her account logged in.
 Go to the Classwork tab and click on “View your work.”